 1.5 hours (50 miles) | Protected Natural Area | Trekking and Chocolate Tasting

 A misty woodland is not what you might expect to find near Madrid.
-But if you are looking for an excuse to put your trekking equipment in the luggage, visiting the Sierra is a good one.
-The pathways in the Lozoya Valley are clearly indicated and perfect for trekking and biking.
+But if you’re looking for an excuse to get lost in nature, visiting the Sierra is a good one.
+The pathways in the Lozoya Valley are clearly marked and perfect for trekking and biking.
 It also contains ornithology and geological diversity-protected areas.

 The Finnish Woodland and the Purgatory Waterfalls are among my favorite sites in this area.
 Nearby, you can also visit the Monastery of Santa María de El Paular and the Natural Chocolate Factory of Rascafría.